 Ceiling fans are great when you need to cool bedrooms, but not the whole house, especially at night.
 The fan will also help in cold months most come with a “reverse” option that pushes hot air down into the room.

 The washer, dryer and dishwasher all use a lot of energy and often run for long periods of time.
-Try shifting your schedule to wash clothes or dishes in the evening or any time on weekends.
+If you are on time-of-use rates, try shifting your schedule to wash clothes or dishes in the evening or any time on weekends.
 Also consider using the air-dry option on the dishwasher and washing clothes on a shorter cycle.

 Dryers can account for up to six per cent of a home’s total energy use.
 Hang your clothes outside in warm months and inside to air dry during the winter when possible.